hulu88/DSAGC/README.md

-# Self-Supervised Graph Convolution Autoencoder for Social Networks Clustering
+# Deep Self-Supervised Graph Attention Convolution Autoencoder for Networks Clustering

-- This is repository contains the code for the paper (IEEE TRANSACTIONS ON COMPUTATIONAL SOCIAL SYSTEMS  , 2022)
+- This is repository contains the code for the paper (IEEE Transactions on Consumer Electronics, 2022)
-- Chen, C., Lu, H. Self-Supervised Graph Convolution Autoencoder for Social Networks Clustering . *(2022).
+- Chen, C., Lu, H. Deep Self-Supervised Graph Attention Convolution Autoencoder for Networks Clustering . *(2023).